jimmyukaba1234-prog/House-Price-Prediction/README.md

 Modeling Approach

 I trained and compared Linear Regression, Ridge Regression, and LASSO Regression models using an 80/20 train–test split.
-I specifically applied regularization techniques—L2 regularization with Ridge and L1 regularization with LASSO—to reduce overfitting and improve model stability.
+I specifically applied regularization techniques, L2 regularization with Ridge and L1 regularization with LASSO—to reduce overfitting and improve model stability.

 Model Evaluation